MarcellSuyanto/Titanic-Tutorial/README.md

 Alongside the tutorial, I strengthened my basic knowledge of machine learning and building machine learning models.
 I also improved the accuracy of the tutorial model.

-This project is only an appetizer and helps me to remember the fundamentals after a while of not coding machine learning models.